rayaman/multi/README.md

 # multi Version: 1.8.4 (System Threaded Job Queues)
 **Note: The changes section has information on how to use the new features as they come out.
 Why put the infomation twice on the readme?** Also I added a Testing Branch.
 That Branch will have the latest updates, but those updates may be unstable.
 I like to keep the master as bug free as possible</br>

+In Changes you'll find documentation for(In Order):
+- System Threaded Job Queues
+- New mainloop functions
+- System Threaded Tables
+- System Threaded Benchmark
+- System Threaded Queues
+- Threading related features
+- And backwards compat stuff

 My multitasking library for lua</br>
 To install copy the multi folder into your enviroment and you are good to go</br>

 It is a pure lua binding if you ingore the integrations and the love2d compat</br>

 If you find any bugs or have any issues please let me know :)

+If you don't see a table of contents try using the ReadMe.html file.
+It is eaiser to navigate the readme</br>

 [TOC]